QuentinRa/blog.quentinra.dev/programming-languages/high-level/func/ocaml/index.md

 #### Composite types

 A composite type, commonly called a tuple or record, is a type made of multiple types.
-It's useful as function can only return one value.
+It's useful as functions can only return one value.

 ```ocaml
 let person = ("name", 5)